-The roadbed herbicide program is designed to keep the ballast section and shoulder, yards, switches, signals, and grade crossings weed free.
+The post-emergent herbicide program is designed to keep the ballast section and shoulder, yards, switches, signals, and grade crossings weed free.
 Areas scheduled for weed control treatments have been inspected for density of target vegetation to determine appropriate control methods.
-This program is applied to a 24 foot width (12 feet each side of track), or approximately 3.5 acres per mile.